 A Brand Board is totally different than a Style Guide.

 A Brand Board is a quick and easy reference to find your color codes, see your fonts, and quickly view all of your logos at once.
 Any client can benefit from having a brand board – as this can be given to web designers, printers, and other members of your business – as a reference guide.

 A Style Guide is more in-depth than a Brand Board, it includes instructions on how to use and not use your brand elements.
-It includes things as how much spacing should be around the logo, what colors should and shouldn’t be used in your brand, what background colors should be used behind your logo, and so on.
+It includes things such as how much spacing should be around the logo, what colors should and shouldn’t be used in your brand, what background colors should be used behind your logo, and so on.
 A style guide is not as simple as a Brand Board, it is essentially brand guidelines to follow – which can get pretty complex.
 A brand board does not include detailed instructions.

-What can be included on our brand board…
+What items can be included on our brand board…

 2. What is a Secondary Logo or Logo Variation?

 It’s a great idea to have a secondary logo, or logo variation so that you can change things up and a little flare, yet still have a cohesive and interesting brand.
-If your main logo is more horizontal orientated, a circle or vertical style secondary logo could be used in a space where a horizontal logo might not work.
+If your main logo is more horizontally orientated, a circle or vertical-style secondary logo could be used in a space where a horizontal logo might not work.
 Think of it as a backup. 🙂

 4. Colour Palette

 To add a romantic chic flare, a feminine brand may choose pastel colors.
 A corporate agency might choose a palette of deeper and dark shades to show boldness, strength, and power.

 To create a stunning visual identity for your overall brand, coordinating fonts are chosen.
 Just like the color palette fonts play an important role and can break the mood, your brand is trying to convey.

-Script fonts are often used for a more feminine brand, thick sans serifs signify a modern clean brand, serif fonts add a more traditional touch or even a bit of shabby chicness.
+Script fonts are often used for a more feminine brand, thick sans serifs signify a modern clean brand, and serif fonts add a more traditional touch or even a bit of shabby chicness.